Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 1. Talk about your problems

 The truth is, talking isn't only effective when you're speaking with a therapist.
-Talking about your problems can help you relieve pent-up pressure, regardless of who you tell it to.
+Talking about your problems may help you relieve pent-up pressure.
 It's why experts developed talk therapy.

-Whether you're angry, sad, or troubled, expressing how you feel to someone almost immediately reduces such feelings.
+Whether you're angry, sad, or troubled, expressing how you feel to someone can almost immediately reduce such feelings.
 It's how you feel less mad after discussing it.
 Even when you consider suicide, talking can help you change your mind.

-Exercising is good not only for physical health but your mental health as well.
+Exercising is just as good for your mental health as it is for your physical wellbeing.
 It promotes the release of happy hormones.
 But it's not all about lifting weights.

 Foods containing high amounts of omega-3 fatty acids and vitamin C are good for your mental health.